weilandia/litter/README.md

 ###Litter
-Like Sparknotes, but better.<br>All you need to know about literature, 180 characters.
+Like Sparknotes, but better.<br>All you need to know about literature; 180 characters.